MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/enterprise/hosting-and-updating.md

 ## Hosting

 All Extensions are distributed to users as a special ZIP file with a .crx suffix.
-Extensions hosted in the Microsoft Edge Addons are uploaded as .zip files.
+Extensions hosted in the Microsoft Edge Add-ons are uploaded as .zip files.
 The publishing process automatically converts the .zip into a .crx file.

-There are two exceptions to the Microsoft Edge Addons hosting rule:
+There are two exceptions to the Microsoft Edge Add-ons hosting rule:

 1. Extensions that are distributed through the Enterprise policy.
 1. Unpacked Extension directories from a local machine while in developer mode.